brandonzstride/kocaml-cubing/README.md

     * Will this really increase efficiency?
 This table will be about as large as the symmetry coordinate move table anyways...
 * Code improvements:
   * Use quickcheck instead of my random selections.
+  * See about passing a `Move.Fixed_move.S` around coordinates much less.
+It's excessive, but I haven't yet found a way around it, even using functors.
 * User experience:
   * Front end?
   * opam file and "how to run" instructions.